Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 6950 XT should in theory be much superior to the GeForce RTX 2070 in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 6950 XT should be much faster than the GeForce RTX 2070 overall. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6950 XT is a better choice, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon RX 6950 XT is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison